tenkaibr/smarthouse302/README.md

 Send alert if auxiliary / emergency heat is activated Send long term data to InfluxDB for Grafana configuration

+Alarm Clock using my bedroom lights and TV
+Turning the outside lights on at night (to do)
+Arming the alarm system when nobody is home
+Security lighting when motion is detected at my front door

+Note: Private information is stored in secrets.yaml (not uploaded)

 2. Controle e monitoramento da iluminação;
 3. Monitoramento e abertura de porta e janelas.